ltsharma/react-formr/README.md

                 ref={(ref) => refsHandler('password', ref)}
             />
             {touched.email && !valid.email && <Text>Not valid</Text>}
-            {/* Using input binder, No need to take any other function than inputBinder from formr to work with input*/}
+            {/* Using inputBinder, No need to take any other function than inputBinder from formr to work with input*/}
             <TextInput
                 style={{
                     borderBottomColor: 'black',